axelvaldez/radical-companies/_posts/banners/2022-10-17-banners-do-no-evil.markdown

 <h1>&nbsp;</h1>
  <p><span class="_paradigm">BANNER</span>s could siphon money back to the giving co-owner: I give to a <span class="_paradigm">BANNER</span> which then gives the money back to me.</p>
  <p>Some may <em>look</em> suspicious.
 For example, a <span class="_paradigm">BANNER</span> may exist to support kids with cancer.
 Later a co-owner&rsquo;s kid ends up with cancer and indirectly benefits from the fund collected through the <span class="_paradigm">BANNER</span>.
 In this case, there&rsquo;s no foul play, just very unfortunate circumstances.</p>
  <p>In the case of a truly siphoning <span class="_paradigm">BANNER</span>s, we could try to stop it by making rules.
-But, then we&rsquo;d have to police for compliance. we might even make more onerous rules, etc.</p>
+But, then we&rsquo;d have to police for compliance and even make more onerous rules, etc.</p>

 <h1>Not Rule Making</h1>
  <p>Unfortunately, rule making is not a solution, at least not a <span class="_paradigm">RADICAL</span> solution. &ldquo;Rules&rdquo; are,